Welcome. I’m grateful for your presence here.

 Most of my readers tell me they feel emotionally validated through my writing.
 My belief is that each of us wants to be seen, heard, and valued for who we are, but we are often grappling with complex, multifaceted, and nuanced thoughts, beliefs, and feelings.
 I try to unspool what I am learning and share those insights with you, in the hopes that you will find clarity, encouragement, and inspiration in your own life.

-Right now, I don’t have any “extras” to offer you as a reader (e.g., downloads or Zoom sessions or giveaways or freebies), and I want to be transparent about that before you choose to subscribe, although I am working on changing that for 2025.
-Should you decide to pay for a subscription, it is based on a patronage model, rather than a service model—meaning, you want to support the work I am creating and putting into the world.
+Right now, I don’t have any “extras” to offer you as a reader (e.g., downloads or Zoom sessions or giveaways or freebies), and I want to be transparent about that before you choose to become a paid subscriber, although I am working on changing that within the next year.
+Should you decide to pay for a subscription, it is based on a patronage model, rather than a service model—meaning, you want to support the work I am creating and putting into the world, because you believe in it, too—and you have been touched by what you read here.

 Because I understand that everyone is strapped for time, the fact that you’ve stopped by today to give my Substack a glance—maybe even reading an essay or two of mine—is humbling and a privilege.
 Thank you doesn’t suffice, but know that you are welcome in my space, and I make this a refuge of safety for those who feel vulnerable or choose to share their stories with me.